The news is driving you mad. And that’s why you can’t stop devouring it.

 “Most of the stuff on Twitter is not worth looking at right before going to bed.
 It’s bad for anxiety and depression, and I remind people they’re worth doing things that make them happy,” Ho says.
 “It can feel like a small act of agency when that’s been taken away.”

 Ho gets it.
-Many any of our normal distractions are now gone.
+Many of our normal distractions are now gone.
 The pandemic has eliminated concerts, movie theater nights, parties.
 Whereas past news cycles ebbed and flowed over time, the kinds of crises that once came every few months now hit us every day, which also adds to the distress, Silver says.
 All while our fellow citizens navigate job losses or heavy workloads, children home from school or the care of sick loved ones.

 Bolden, the Illinois woman who can’t walk her dog without looking at her phone, says she’s worried about the election, her health care access and being Black in America.
 Watching the news feels like ascending a gigantic roller coaster that’s so long “you can’t see the top.
 You can’t see where it’s going.”